-Beginning this fall, neighbours, the Songhees and Esquimalt First Nations, and the entire community will be involved in designing the new park and its amenities, in keeping with the vision and objectives of the City’s Parks and Open Space Master Plan.
+Right now, neighbours, the Songhees and Esquimalt First Nations, and the entire community are involved in designing the new park and its amenities, in keeping with the vision and objectives of the City’s Parks and Open Space Master Plan.

 The goal is to create a high-quality waterfront park that will provide health and wellness benefits for citizens.
-Considerations will be made to the following key opportunities identified for the park through past planning and engagement activities related to Laurel Point:
+Considerations will be made to the following key opportunities identified for the park through past planning and engagement activities:

 - Strengthen pedestrian connectivity within the site and to adjacent sites